Spatio-Temporal Graph Convolutional Networks for EV Charging Demand Forecasting Using Real-World Multi-Modal Data Integration: Introduction

 \section{Introduction}

 Transportation is an indispensable part of human life, and with the exponential growth of the urban population, its importance continues to increase.
 In 2023, transportation services in the United States (U.S.) contributed 8.9\% to the gross domestic product.
-Adjusted for inflation, the demand for transportation rose by 5.5\% in 2023.
+Adjusted for inflation, the demand for transportation increased by 5.5\% in 2023.
 Despite its economic benefits, transportation also imposes several negative externalities, including traffic congestion and environmental pollution.

 Greenhouse gas (GHG) emissions, a key driver of climate change and global warming, are primarily caused by the consumption of carbon fuels (e.g., gasoline) during energy use.
-In 2022, the transportation sector was reported as one of the two driving contributors in total CO$_2$ emissions \citep{raimi2022global}.
+In 2022, the transportation sector was reported as one of the two main contributors to total CO$_2$ emissions \citep{raimi2022global}.
 The transportation sector accounted for approximately 28\% of total U.S. GHG emissions in 2022 \citep{EPA2025}.
-Subsequently, in 2023, the transportation sector accounted for about 37\% of total U.S. energy consumption~\citep{EIA_US_Energy_Facts_2024}
+Subsequently, in 2023, the transportation sector accounted for about 37\% of total U.S. energy consumption~\citep{EIA_US_Energy_Facts_2024}.

-Electric Vehicles (EVs), together with shared mobility, play a vital role in decarbonizing and electrifying transportation networks~\citep{cui2022battery}.
+Electric vehicles (EVs), together with shared mobility, play a vital role in the decarbonization and electrification of transportation networks~\citep{cui2022battery}.
 As of January 2025, the U.S. had approximately 196{,}000 publicly available EV charging stations~\citep{ClimateCentral2025_EVChargeUp}.
-In support of this transition, the Bipartisan Infrastructure Law allocated~\citep{FHWA2025evcharging} \$2.5~billion through the Charging and Fueling Infrastructure Discretionary Grant Program and the National EV Infrastructure Formula Program, including a recent \$635~million in grants to further expand public EV charging nationwide.
+To support this transition, the Bipartisan Infrastructure Law allocated~\citep{FHWA2025evcharging} \$2.5~billion through the Discretionary Grant Program for Charging and Fueling Infrastructure and the National EV Infrastructure Formula Program, including a recent \$635~million in grants to further expand public EV charging nationwide.